Rifugio Angelo Bosi: Driving the brutal 29% ramps of Monte Piana

 Where is Rifugio Angelo Bosi al Monte Piana?

-The refuge is located in the Veneto region, in the northeastern part of the country, near the famous Tre Cime di Lavaredo.
-This area was the theater of conflicts between Italian and Austro-Hungarian troops during World War I. Monte Piana has many relics from the First World War and is a popular place for tourists to visit.
+The refuge is located in the Veneto region, in the northeastern part of the country, set high in the Dolomite Alps.
+The area is famous for its proximity to the Tre Cime di Lavaredo, offering one of the most dramatic skylines in Italy.
+This specific mountain, Monte Piana, was the theater of brutal high-altitude conflicts between Italian and Austro-Hungarian troops during World War I. Today, the peak remains a massive open-air museum filled with military relics, trenches, and tunnels, making it a critical site for historical logistics and mountain exploration.

 Why is it called Rifugio Angelo Bosi al Monte Piana?